pmndrs/drei/README.md

 return <meshStandardMaterial {...props} />
 ```

-Use the `onLoad` callback to set propeties on loaded textures.
+Use the `onLoad` callback to set properties on loaded textures.

 ```jsx
 const texture = useTexture(url, (texture) => {